What is a myth?

 Subject: Sucking Milk

 The Myth: Milk Snakes sneak into barns and barnyards where they suck milk from cows.

 The Real Story: A milk cow would hardly stand still for having a Milk Snake’s teeth clamped to one of her teats.
 But Milk Snakes do enter barns sometimes in pursuit of mice and other small rodents.

 Subject: The Buddy System

 The Myth: Snakes travel in pairs.
 If one snake is killed the other snake seeks revenge.

 The Real Story: There is no evidence to prove that snakes travel in pairs.
 If there is good habitat for a particular snake a person may see more than one individual in a small area.
-Also males follow females closely during mating season.
-And finally, there is no evidence to show social bonding in snakes.
+Also, males follow females closely during mating season.
+Finally, there is no evidence to show social bonding in snakes.

 Subject: Tails with Stingers